William Australia Graham

 In 1882 he moved to "The Lodge" on Hamilton's riverside.
 It had been a private girls' school, run by Mrs Watts, built on what had been Ngāti Wairere's Kirikiriroa pā.
 In his later years he was an insurance agent in 1887, a magistrate (1893) and continued his church work.

 He was reported as having a lengthy illness in 1904.
-He was badly injured in a buggy accident and died in his sleep on 9 May 1916, aged 74, after many months of failing health.
+He was badly injured in a horse and buggy accident and died in his sleep on 9 May 1916, aged 74, after many months of failing health.
 Alice Graham died in October 1931.
 A marble pillar, marking the graves of the Graham family, remains at Hamilton East Cemetery.